Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 ```

 3️⃣ **Click Run** (▶) and check the dataset!

-✅ Data loaded successfully!
+✅ You should now see a table with student ages and scores!
 The dataset is now ready for exploration. 🎉

 ---